 Ixtapa-Zihuatanejo is a Mexican Riviera cruise port and the 4th-largest city in mexico's Guerrero State.
-The city covers a total area of approx 10 km2 (4 ml2) and has population around 65,000.
+The city covers a total area of approx 10 km2 (4 mi2) and has population around 65,000.

-- Politically, the city belongs to Zihuatanejo de Azueta municipality (in Guerrero's western part).
-It is located on the Pacific ocean coast, approx 240 km (150 ml) northwest of Acapulco.
-The city belongs to a section of Mexican Riviera commonly known as Costa Grande.
-Zihuatanejo has been developed as tourist attraction along with the resort town Ixtapa, located just 5 km (3 ml) away.
+Politically, the city belongs to Zihuatanejo de Azueta municipality (in Guerrero's western part).
+It is located on the Pacific Ocean coast, approx 240 km (150 mi) northwest of Acapulco.
+The city belongs to a section of the Mexican Riviera commonly known as Costa Grande.
+Zihuatanejo has been developed as a tourist attraction along with the resort town Ixtapa, located just 5 km (3 mi) away.

-- On land, Ixtapa-Zihuatanejo can be reached by highway, bus and air (served by the Ixtapa-Zihuatanejo International Airport).
+On land, Ixtapa-Zihuatanejo can be reached by highway, bus and air (served by the Ixtapa-Zihuatanejo International Airport).
 Regularly scheduled domestic flights are offered from Mexico City and a number of provincial cities.
-International flights are opereted from Canada and the USA.
+International flights are operated from Canada and the USA.

-The port is used mainly by fishermen who arrive every morning to the docks with their catch, "pangas", and other vessels which ferry passengers to fishing charters and places like Las Gatas beach.
-There is also cruise ship greeting area for passenger who want to see the town.
+The Port is used mainly by fishermen who arrive every morning to the docks with their catch, "pangas", and other vessels which ferry passengers to fishing charters and places like Las Gatas beach.
+There is also cruise ship greeting area for passengers who want to see the town.
 A major draw is sport fishing.
 Yearly, on May's first weekend, Zihuatanejo hosts the International Sailfish Tournament.